Brief History of the Benton Harbor Housing Commission

 In 2007 we have seen the complete deconstruction of the Whitfield I complex to make way for the new housing units which will be built in the coming year.
 We witnessed the renovation of both Harbor Towers and the Buss Complex as well as the completion of the Virginia Edward Community Center, which serves as Administrative Headquarters of the Benton Harbor Housing Commission.
 This multi-functional community center has additional office space, gymnasium, computer center, music room, stage area and so much more.

-In 2009 the Benton Harbor Housing Commission appointed a new director, Ms. Juanita Gibbs.
+In 2009 the Benton Harbor Housing Commission appointed Ms. Juanita Gibbs to be the Executive Director.
 Ms. Gibbs is sure to carry on the good works of those who came before her.

 In 2013 the Benton Harbor Housing Commission was removed from the troubled Housing List with the U.S. Department of Housing and Urban Development.